chloelavrat/PCB-Lullaby/README.md

   --zposition ZPOSITION
                         Z position to free space for the glass container (default: 200) --frontposition FRONTPOSITION
-                        Y position of bed in front mode (default: 125) --backposition BACKPOSITION
+                        X position of bed in front mode (default: 125) --backposition BACKPOSITION
                         Y position of bed in back mode (default: 150)
 ```